samzabala/framework/docs/sections/components/form.md

 To group `.input` bois together

-NOTE this only works best for `.input-single-line` fields
+NOTE this only works best for `.input-single-line` and or `.input-select` fields

 `.btn` elements will work innit as well